 Term 4 participation

-New schools are invited to participate in Term 4 program implementation, and eligible schools will be emailed an Expression of Interest in August.
+New schools are invited to participate in Term 4 program implementation, and eligible schools will be emailed an Expression of Interest in the coming weeks.

 Many school communities may be suffering unprecedented hardship due to coronavirus (COVID-19), and this program could provide much-needed support to students, families and school staff.